Over 100,000 satisfied patients from more than 80 countries

 • Swollen lymph nodes

-• In very rare cases: sepsis or infection reaching the heart (endocarditis), especially in immunocompromised patients
+• In very rare cases: sepsis or infection reaching the heart (endocarditis), especially in immunocompromised patients.

 Frequently Asked Questions About Root Canals and Your Body